 If you are concerned about the health or safety of a friend or neighbor, call Campus Safety at 503-370-6911.
 An officer will immediately attempt to find or contact the student, verify the situation, and make an initial assessment.
-Campus Safety may contact other departments, such as Bishop Wellness Center, the office of Housing and Community Life, and/or WEMS to assist, if required.
+Campus Safety may contact other departments, such as Bishop Wellness Center, the Housing office, and/or WEMS to assist, if required.

 Use your Willamette University student ID to pay for taxi services provided by Yellow Cab.

 - Call Yellow Cab at 503-362-2411.
 Tell the dispatcher you are using SafeRide.

 - Show the driver your valid Willamette ID card.
 The driver will enter your name and ID number on a SafeRide form.

 - When you arrive, fill in the total to be paid, sign, and return the form to the driver.

 - The Office of Campus Safety will pay Yellow Cab and bill your student account for the total.